Selecting a Channel Manager

 Why manage OTAs with a channel manager?

 Having a channel manager is pivotal in remaining competitive in the hospitality industry.
-While channel managers were mainly used by large hotel chains in the past, technology has evolved so that independent properties can manage their online distribution at an affordable price.
+While large hotel chains mainly used channel managers in the past, technology has evolved so that independent properties can manage their online distribution at an affordable price.

 Here are a few reasons why you should be managing your online channels with a channel manager:

-1. Connect to more channels: manually managing channels takes a lot of time.
-By switching to an automated channel manager, you can expand your distribution strategy to attract more guests and increase both direct and indirect reservations.
+1. Connect to more channels.
+Manually managing channels takes a lot of time.
+By switching to an automated channel manager, you can expand your distribution strategy with more sales channels to attract potential guests and increase both direct and indirect reservations.
 You can round out your distribution strategy to drive online sales using OTAs, metasearch sites, and GDS.

-2. Reduce or eliminate accidental overbookings: overbookings are detrimental to a property.
+2. Reduce or eliminate accidental overbookings.
+Overbookings are detrimental to a property.
 They significantly impact the guest experience and result in negative reviews.
-A hotel channel manager immediately updates availability in real-time so travelers cannot make a new booking if someone else has already booked a room.
+A hotel channel manager makes real-time updates in availability so travelers cannot make a new booking if someone else has already booked a room.

-3. Minimize reservation errors: transferring reservation information from emails or extranets to a spreadsheet is bound to result in errors.
-Channel managers automatically transfer information from OTAs to your PMS, including names, dates, occupancy, and check-in times.
+3. Minimize reservation errors.
+Transferring reservation information from emails or extranets to a spreadsheet is bound to result in errors.
+A hotel booking system automatically transfer information from OTAs to your PMS, including names, dates, occupancy, and check-in times.

 What is the difference between a channel manager and a PMS?

-A property management system (PMS) is the control system and data hub for a property and includes broad functionality such as reservation management, guest communication, payments, rates, availability, occupancy, and more.
+A property management system (PMS) is a property’s control system and data hub that includes broad functionality such as reservation management, guest communication, payments, rates, availability, occupancy, and more.

 A channel manager distributes your inventory across online channels and your website to ensure accurate and up-to-date information.

-Ideally, you can manage your property with a single software solution that incudes both channel management and PMS functionality.
-With a single system, you will have centralized data making it much easier to manage your inventory, rates, and reservations.
+Ideally, you can manage your property with a single software solution that includes both channel management and PMS functionality.
+With a single system, you will have centralized data, making it much easier to manage your inventory, rates, and reservations.

 What is the difference between a channel manager and a booking engine?